2011 West Virginia Mountaineers football team: Maryland

 The Mountaineers got off to a fast start, building a 27–10 halftime lead behind the arm of junior quarterback Geno Smith and rushing touchdowns from freshmen Vernard Roberts and Andrew Buie.
 The lead was built to 24, 34–10, in the third quarter on a Smith connection to high school teammate Stedman Bailey.
 Maryland scored 21 unanswered points to bring the game to within 3 points, 34–31, before the Mountaineers added another field goal to build their lead to 6, 37–31.
 The Terrapins drove down the field in an attempt to take the lead, but quarterback Danny O'Brien was intercepted by Eain Smith with 1:13 remaining in the game to seal it for the Mountaineers.

 LSU

-Series Lead: LSU leads 2–0

 ESPN's College GameDay broadcast from Morgantown for the first time.

-Recap: Despite outgaining the Tigers 533–366, West Virginia was unable to overcome poor tackling and special teams play.
+Despite outgaining the Tigers 533–366, West Virginia was unable to overcome poor tackling and special teams play.
 The Mountaineers also committed four turnovers.
 West Virginia's Geno Smith set school records for completions (38), attempts (65) and passing yards (463) against LSU's highly regarded defense.

 Bowling Green

-Series Lead: West Virginia leads 2–0

-Recap: West Virginia put together its most complete game of the season as the running game that had struggled in past weeks exploded to the tune of 360.
+West Virginia put together its most complete game of the season as the running game that had struggled in past weeks exploded to the tune of 360.
 True freshman Dustin Garrison set a school record for most rushing yards by a freshman with 291, good enough for a tie for the second most total in school history.
 WVU's 643 yards of total offense were a Mountaineer Field record.